"Iridescent" Reflective Tags to Enable Radar-based Orientation Estimation: Introduction

 \subsubsection{Estimator formulation}

 We formulate the maximum likelihood estimator (MLE) for the tag's orientation, and its simplified form under perfect location information, referred to as P$-$MLE.
 The latter is derived to assess how such an estimator performs even under non-ideal tag location information availability.
 We formally assess the impact of the tag's imperfect location information on the orientation estimation accuracy.
-In this regard, we demonstrate that the statistics of the tag's location estimation errors do not influence the orientation estimation accuracy in practical deployments where the tag is relatively far from the radar.
-Specifically, as long as estimation errors are expected, their realizations do not greatly affect the orientation estimation accuracy.
-Based on these results and aiming for lower estimation complexity, we apply key simplifications to the MLE and attain an approximate MLE, referred to as A$-$MLE.
+In this regard, we demonstrate that the statistics of the tag's location estimation errors, specifically the estimation error standard deviation, do not influence the orientation estimation accuracy in practical deployments where the tag is relatively far from the radar.
+We also propose an approximate MLE, referred to as A$-$MLE, which achieves a computational complexity lower than MLE.
 Finally, we propose an additional simple tag radiation pointing angle-based estimator, referred to as RPA, that achieves near-optimal results.
 We derive the feasible orientation estimation region of RPA and show that it depends mainly on the system bandwidth.
-Moreover, we demonstrate that the estimation error vanishes asymptotically by increasing the number of subcarriers and estimation time.
+Moreover, we demonstrate that the estimation error asymptotically vanishes as the number of tones and estimation time increase.